roidrage/paperplanes/_posts/2013-3-28-monitoring-for-humans.md

 ---
 title: Monitoring for Humans
-layout: single
+layout: post
-topics: operations monitoring
+tags: operations monitoring
 ---
 Hi, I'm Mathias, and I'm a developer.
 Other than a lot of you at this conference, I'm far from being a monitoring expert.
 If anything, I'm a user, a